Toward Training Superintelligent Software Agents through Self-Play SWE-RL: Self-Play SWE-RL

 For each prediction patch, we evaluate its correctness using the pipeline demonstrated in \cref{fig:pred-patch-eval}.
 Beginning with the original codebase, we first tag the current state as \texttt{ssr-original} to preserve a reference to the ground-truth repository.
 We then apply \texttt{bug\_inject.diff} followed by \texttt{test\_weaken.diff} to construct the buggy codebase.
 Next, we apply the predicted patch to the buggy codebase and restore the test files listed in \texttt{test\_files.txt} from the \texttt{ssr-original} tag.
 This restoration step ensures evaluation integrity.
 Finally, we execute \texttt{test\_script.sh} and pipe its output through \texttt{test\_parser.py} to obtain a structured mapping of test results in JSON, determining whether the patch successfully resolves the bug.

 As discussed in \cref{sec:bug_injection}, some solver attempts may fail.
 These failed attempts are converted into \textbf{higher-order bugs} based on the new bug states derived by the agent.
-Higher-order bugs are sent back to the solver agent to make additional attempts.
-We do not consider bugs beyond the second order, as they have a higher likelihood of overlapping with existing bugs.
+Higher-order bugs are provided to the solver agent to make additional attempts.
+We do not go beyond the second order to prevent a higher likelihood of overlapping with existing bugs.

-\paragraph{Reward design.} For the bug-solving agent, we employ a simple binary reward based on whether all the tests pass after applying the prediction patch, including pass-to-pass and fail-to-pass tests:
+\paragraph{Reward design.} For the bug-solving agent, we employ a simple binary reward based on whether all the tests pass after applying the prediction patch:

-\paragraph{Opposing incentives.} The solve rate $s$ in \cref{eq:reward_inject} is computed over all solver attempts (e.g., 8 attempts per bug).
-Each individual solver attempt receives the binary reward $r_{\text{solve}} \in \{+1, -1\}$ based solely on whether it succeeds.
-Given a bug with solve rate $s$, the expected solver reward is $\mathbb{E}[r_{\text{solve}}] = s - (1-s) = 2s - 1$.
-For valid bugs with ideal difficulty ($0 < s < 1$), the injection reward simplifies to $r_{\text{inject}} = 1 - (1 + \alpha) s$.
-Consequently, the solver benefits from higher $s$ (easier bugs increase expected reward), while the injector benefits from lower $s$ (harder bugs increase injection reward), though bugs that are too hard ($s = 0$) are penalized to prevent unsolvable proposals.
-This adversarial pressure pushes the injector to propose bugs near the frontier of the solver's current capability.
-Note the optimal target difficulty depends on the sample size, explained in \cref{sec:challengersolver}.